10 Everyday Climate Practices Rooted in Ancestral Wisdom

 2. Work With the Shape of the Land

 Black Appalachian farmers terraced steep hillsides instead of trying to flatten them.
 Terraces slowed water runoff and preserved precious topsoil.
 Livestock breeds were chosen for their ability to survive in mountain conditions.
-Foraging supplemented farming rather than exhausting it.
-They built log cabins using local timber with minimal waste and practiced "banking" houses with earth for insulation.
+They also built log cabins using local timber with minimal waste and practiced "banking" houses with earth for insulation.
 The land dictated the method.

 This is a reminder to: